-On the border between Italy and Germany, two intrepid adventurers follow local mythology into the mountains where an incoming storm tests their resolve.
+On the border between Italy and Austria, two intrepid adventurers follow local mythology into the mountains where an incoming storm tests their resolve.
 This story was chosen as the winner of the Unexpected Adventures travel writing competition.

 “It’s a family business, this hut Pfitscher-Joch Haus.
 Five generations.
 These mountains—this is my home.
 All the wanderers—hikers; the border here of Österreich and Italien.”
 A smiling man with deep lines on his face like a topographical map brings us our speck nudel soup and bier.
 The mountain hut is nearly empty, and he swings a chair out and sits.
 “This is Alto Adige, or we say Südtirol.
 English you may say South Tyrol.
 Most beautiful place in the world.
 We are our own.
 In Italy, yes, but we speak our own Deutsche.
 Language does not often recognize borders.
 Neither does culture.”

 “Wanderers,” Ben says.
 “Same word in German and English.”

 “Stories in these mountains,” our host continues.
 “Wars.
 Maybe you are walking the same path that Hannibal took.
 Who knows?
 Stories on stories.”